-/s/ William Casey McManemin William Casey McManemin Chairman and Chief Executive Officer April 5, 2021
+/s/ William Casey McManemin William Casey McManemin Chairman and Chief Executive Officer April 5, 2022

 PROXY DORCHESTER MINERALS, L.P.
-PROXY FOR 2021 ANNUAL MEETING OF LIMITED PARTNERS THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF MANAGERS
+PROXY FOR 2022 ANNUAL MEETING OF LIMITED PARTNERS THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF MANAGERS

-The undersigned hereby appoints each of William Casey McManemin and James E. Raley proxy and attorney in-fact with full power of substitution, on behalf and in the name of the undersigned, to represent the undersigned and to vote as specified on the reverse side all common units of Dorchester Minerals, L.P., which the undersigned is entitled to vote at the Annual Meeting of Limited Partners on May 19, 2021 at 2:00 p.m.
-Central Time, being held in a virtual meeting format only, via webcast, at www.virtualshareholdermeeting.com/DMLP2020 or any adjournments or postponements thereof.
+The undersigned hereby appoints each of William Casey McManemin and James E. Raley proxy and attorney in-fact with full power of substitution, on behalf and in the name of the undersigned, to represent the undersigned and to vote as specified on the reverse side all common units of Dorchester Minerals, L.P., which the undersigned is entitled to vote at the Annual Meeting of Limited Partners on May 18, 2022 at 2:00 p.m.
+Central Time, or any adjournments or postponements thereof.